rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 f := i.(float64) // This triggers a panic
 ```

-Wrong assertions, like converting a string to a float64, cause runtime panics.
+Wrong assertions, like attempting to convert a string to a float64, cause runtime panics.

 ## Type switches